mai-thao/redis-playground/README.md

 seconds, the `source` should change since 5 seconds is the TTL of the cache.

 ## Redis CLI
-The "redis-cli" command line tool lets you interact with the Dockerized Redis server.
+The "redis-cli" is the command-line client that lets you connect to and interact with the Redis server.
 You can access, create, update, or delete cached data.

+Since you already have the Redis server running in Docker, you don't need to manually start one with the command `redis-server`.
+You can jump straight to using the client.

 1) Install the redis-cli tool from [Homebrew](https://brew.sh/): `brew install redis`
 2) Locally connect to the Redis standalone instance with: `redis-cli -h localhost -p 6379`